jahredhope/html-render-webpack-plugin/README.md

 // webpack.config.js
 module.exports = [
   {
+    name: "render",
+    target: "node" // Creates assets that render HTML that runs well in node },
+  {
     name: "client",
-    target: "web"
-    // Creates files that run on the browser
+    target: "web" // Creates files that run on the browser }
-  },
-  {
-    name: "render",
-    target: "node"
-    // Creates assets that render HTML that runs well in node
-    dependencies: ["client"], // Requires client files to be ready before render }
 ];
 ```